ribugent/dotfiles/README.md

 ### Arch Linux

+Installing automatically packages and optional package dependencies using [yay](https://github.com/Jguer/yay), the lists can be found in [1](arch-config/packages.txt) and [2](arch-config/packages-optional.txt).

-Some drop in configuration files are installed using `makepkg`:
+Some drop in configuration system files are installed using `makepkg`:

 - SDDM
   - Enable HiDPI in wayland